matter-labs/zksync-web-era-docs/docs/dev/concepts.md

 ## What is the native token of zkSync?

-zkSync has no "native" token and the fees can be paid in ERC20s.
+zkSync has no "native" token and the fees can be paid in ERC20 tokens.
 In order to allow easy and secure bridging of ERC20 tokens between layer 1 and layer 2, zkSync provides a canonical bridge within its smart contract.
 Tokens, which are bridged this way have the same address on zkSync as on layer 1 and all of them have the same standard ERC20 smart contract code on layer 2.

 We call such tokens _native_ or _first-class citizen_, since they are managed on the protocol level.
-Anyone can in a permissionless way add a new native token to zkSync.
+Anyone can, in a permissionless way, add a new native token to zkSync.
 Thus, even though technically any of these tokens can be used to pay transaction fees, the operator may decide which of the tokens it wants to accept for fee payment, removing the chance of exploitation using worthless, recently created ERC20 tokens.

 ## What transaction types does zkSync support?